What's THIS For...!

-What's THIS For...! is the second studio album by English post-punk band Killing Joke, released in June 1981 by E.G. via Polydor Records.
+What's THIS For...! is the second studio album by English post-punk band Killing Joke, released on June 22, 1981 by E.G. via Polydor Records.

 Recording

 Like Killing Joke's debut album, What's THIS For...! was self-produced by the band.
 It was engineered by Hugh Padgham and Nick Launay.
 Launay, Padgham's assistant at that time, finished the album after an altercation that resulted in damage to the mixing desk, causing Padgham to leave before the album was mixed.
 Launay continued to work under the band's direction.
 Padgham contradicts the mixing desk incident saying that Jaz's recollection is "all rubbish.
 The thing is they were so out of it."

 Release

 What's THIS For...! was released in June 1981 by E.G. Records.
 It entered the UK Albums Chart at number 51 on 20 June and peaked at number 42 on 4 July.

 A remastered version with three bonus tracks was released in 2005.